greggcorp/Greggcorp/introduction.md

 ---
-layout: static
+layout: page
-title: Research Practice
+title:
 permalink: /introduction/
 ---
-## Introduction
+# Research Practice: Introduction

 The heart of user research is the stories—stories about a person or a community.
 Stories about a struggle or success.
 Stories give us enough context to make sense of the world and make sensible decisions for navigating it.
 When organizations make a concerted effort to gather and act upon stories, they can do great things.
 I know this because of an experience my family went through that changed my entire approach to this work, and led me to seek better stories.